danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 ![](https://i.imgur.com/acbeWKo.png)

-I recommend using a password manager such as [keepassxc](https://keepassxc.org/) or [lastpass](https://www.lastpass.com/) for storing these keys.
+I'd recommend using a password manager such as [keepassxc](https://keepassxc.org/) or [lastpass](https://www.lastpass.com/) for storing these keys (and all of your passwords).

-However you decide to manage this do try to keep them safe.
+However you decide to manage this, try to keep them safe.

 Now you can click "skip to dashboard".